FSDEV/NewDot/README.md

 ## Licensing

-NewDot is licensed under the [Firestorm Development Open-Source License][fsdev-fdosl].
+NewDot is licensed under the [Firestorm Development Open-Source License](http://fsdev.net/fdosl/).
 More information can be found in the file `COPYING.md`.

-[fsdev-fdosl]: http://fsdev.net/fdosl/ Firestorm Development Open-Source License